Unambiguous randomness from a quantum state: Set-up

-The maximal unambiguous randomness of a state, given by $\pud^{*} \mleft( \rho \mright)$, is then found by \emph{minimising} $\pud \mleft( \rho, \, \m \mright)$ over all measurement bases.\footnote{Following \cite{Meng_2024}, we consider only projective measurements, since we allow Alice no access to additional quantum states or other sources of randomness.
+Since the unambiguous discrimination of an ensemble of pure states is only possible when they are linearly independent \cite{Chefles_1998}, given a rank-one projective measurement, an eavesdropper's unambiguous guessing probability is non-zero only for mixed states of full rank.\footnote{More precisely, given a rank-one projective measurement $\m$ in dimension $d$ and a quantum state with rank $n < d$, the post-measurement states steered to the eavesdropper cannot be linearly independent in a space of dimension $d$.
+They may, however, be linearly independent in a subspace of dimension $n$, if the projection of $\m$ onto the support of $\rho$ results in a rank-one projective measurement in dimension $n$.
+In this case, we may as well work with this measurement instead and take $\rho$ to be full rank.} The maximal unambiguous randomness of a state, given by $\pud^{*} \mleft( \rho \mright)$, is then found by \emph{minimizing} $\pud \mleft( \rho, \, \m \mright)$ over all measurement bases.\footnote{Following \cite{Meng_2024}, we consider only projective measurements, since we allow Alice no access to additional quantum states or other sources of randomness.
 We show in Appendix \ref{ssec: unamb rand} that coarse graining a projective measurement does not increase the unambiguous randomness, so we are free to restrict to rank-one projective measurements.}